Post date: 05-Oct-2014 21:20:22

 In November 2010, just before the war, I went walkabout in Syria.
 As a child I often heard about Aleppo.
-My "Aunty" Virginia was Armenian, I knew, but she talked about Aleppo a lot, so I thought it was in Armenia, not that I knew where that was either.
-In fact Syria had taken her family in after the Armenian Genocide, ironic since it is now sending refugees flooding into Turkey.
+My "Aunty" Virginia was Armenian, I knew, but she had grown up in Aleppo, which I only belatedly discovered was in Syria.
+In fact Syria had taken her family in after the Armenian Genocide, Now her nephew has escaped the bloodshed again - back to Armenia.

-So because of Aunty Virginia I set off on the road to Damascus.
+So because of Aunty Virginia I set off on the road to Damascus (and Aleppo), visiting her family.
 I went round almost the entire country - all the hotspots whose names we're now familiar with - Hama, with its beautiful ancient and peaceful waterwheels, Homs, Aleppo whose mediaeval souks are now destroyed.
 We went along the Euphrates and close to the Iraqi border.
 Turn right for Baghdad.

 We will be cooking: